jmgonza6/crystal-builder/README.md

 1) Define all the relevant parameters in the *Lattice*, *Modify*, and *Output* tabs

    To begin, select one of the crystals from the drop down and fill in the relevant parameters presented in the pop-up menu.
 Then nvaigate to the modify tab to define a chemical element.
    If you wish to create a supercell, then fill in any of the three empty boxes.
 By default, these are set to 1x1x1, and so any of can of them be left empty.
-To finish, navigate to the `Output` tab, and select a format from the dropdown.
-If choosing the `LAMMPS` or `DMol` format, then you must specify a file name, using the `Save as` button, for the `VASP` format, this is unnecessary since the file written is named `POSCAR`.
+To finish, navigate to the *Output* tab, and select a format from the dropdown.
+If choosing the *LAMMPS* or *DMol* format, then you must specify a file name, using the *Save as* button, for the *VASP* format, this is unnecessary since the file written is named *POSCAR*.

 2) Select a library structure from the dropdown in the *Lattice* tab.

-    To begin, select `Library` from the `Crystals` dropdown menu.
-If building one of hte 2D materials, some interaction may be necessary.
-In the case of graphene, the `a` lattice parameter is required.
+   To begin, select *Library* from the *Crystals* dropdown menu.
+If building one of the 2D materials, some interaction may be necessary.
+In the case of graphene, the *a* lattice parameter is required.
 For the layered (T)MDC structures, the default is to use MoS2, and a lattice parameters of 3.19 Å for all four cases.
-If you wish to build a different crystal, then define the stoichiometry on the bottom of the `Modify` tab.
+If you wish to build a different crystal, then define the stoichiometry on the bottom of the *Modify* tab.
 The syntax for defining the stoichiometry is the following:

-          Type1:n1,Type2:n2 i.e.  Mo:1,S:2 or  Sn:1,Se:2.
+   *Type1:n1,Type2:n2* i.e.  *Mo:1,S:2* or  *Sn:1,Se:2*

    If you wish to create a supercell, then fill in any of the three empty boxes.
-By default, these are set to 1x1x1, and so any of can of them be left empty.
-To finish, navigate to the `Output` tab, and select a format from the dropdown.
-If choosing the `LAMMPS` or `DMol` format, then you must specify a file name, using the `Save as` button, for the `VASP` format, this is unnecessary since the file written is named `POSCAR`.
+By default, these
+   are set to 1x1x1, and so any of can of them be left empty.
+To finish, navigate to the *Output*
+   tab, and select a format from the dropdown.
+If choosing the *LAMMPS* or *DMol* format, then you
+   must specify a file name, using the *Save as* button, for the *VASP* format, this is unnecessary
+   since the file written is named *POSCAR*.

 3) Define a custom crystal with the *Custom crystal* button